How much are Super Bowl viewers projected to spend on food, parties? - NewsBreak

 Where are people watching the game?

 The NRF found that 192.9 million adults plan to tune in for the game, with 103.5 million of those people planning to throw or attend a party.
 Another 17.8 million plan to watch the game at a bar or restaurant.
-Liquor before beer: Spirits beat out suds in new market data
+MORE COVERAGE OF THE BIG GAME

 When it comes to the action on the field, NFR’s data said that 42% of viewers are interested in the game, first and foremost.
 Rihanna’s performance at the halftime show is the main draw for about 18% of viewers, while the commercials, another Super Bowl staple, are most important for 19% of viewers.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.